Jacobi relations on naturally reductive homogeneous spaces: Proof of Theorem

-\begin{corollary} Let $(\,M,\,g,\,\bar\nabla\,)$ be a naturally reductive space with torsion form $\tau$.
-Suppose that $(\,M,\,g\,)$ is not Ricci flat and that there exists a linear Jacobi relation.
-Then $P(\,\scrT\,)\,\K\,\equiv\,0$ is the minimal linear Jacobi relation, where $Q(\,\lambda\,)$ and $P(\,\lambda\,)\,=\,\lambda\, Q(\,\lambda\,)$ are the polynomials from Proposition~\ref{p:EXIST_LJR}.
-In particular the degree $d\,+\,1$ of $P$ is uneven, i.~e.~the order $d$ of a minimal linear Jacobi relation is even cf. Proposition \ref{p:LJR_STRUK}.
-Therefore a linear Jacobi relation of order $2$ is automatically minimal, unless $(\,M,\,g\,)$ is a symmetric space. \end{corollary}
+\begin{corollary} In the situation of Proposition~\ref{p:EXIST_LJR}, suppose that $(\,M,\,g,\,\bar\nabla\,)$ is not Ricci flat.
+If there exists a linear Jacobi relation, then $P(\,\scrT\,)\,\K\,\equiv\,0$ is the minimal linear Jacobi relation.
+In particular, the order $d$ is even, cf. Proposition \ref{p:LJR_STRUK}.
+Therefore, a linear Jacobi relation of order $2$ is automatically minimal unless $(\,M,\,g\,)$ is a symmetric space. \end{corollary}